What is TAP?

 When you filed your FAFSA you were prompted to complete a TAP application through HESC, if you did so, no further action is required as long as St. John’s is the school on your TAP application.
-If you did not complete the TAP application, please go to www.hesc.ny.gov to file a TAP application.
+If you did not complete the TAP application or if you are ineligible for federal aid and qualify under the NYS Dream Act, please go to www.hesc.ny.gov to file a TAP application.

 How can I view my TAP application status or change my school code?

 You may view your application status and/or make school code changes online by visiting www.hesc.ny.gov , or calling 1-888-NYS-HESC.